 - Describe how bribes and kickbacks may occur.

 - State how donated assets and capital assets in general might be misappropriated.

-Prerequisite: Experience and knowledge of government and not-for-profit sectors
+Prerequisite: Knowledge of government and not-for-profit sector

 Advanced Preparation: None